xyh-123/DeepInterAware/README.md

 ### Data process

-All the processed data can be downloaded from [Link]([https://drive.google.com/file/d/12uMgZLxpqhP70tPNp-K4LFksN4E0re30/view](https://drive.google.com/file/d/12uMgZLxpqhP70tPNp-K4LFksN4E0re30/view) ) and stored in the data directory.
+All the processed dataset can be downloaded from [Link](https://drive.google.com/file/d/12uMgZLxpqhP70tPNp-K4LFksN4E0re30/view?usp=drive_link)  and stored in the data directory.

 #### Extraction of amino acid feature